-Over the past 18 months we have researched, developed, implemented, and performed and analyzed datasets to determine the impact potential of our strategies for cowpea farmers in West Africa.
-We have continued to research and to develop scalable solutions, with the potential and actualization of larger-scale impact through donor community buy-in.
-As part of that donor community buy-in, the Bill and Melinda Gates Foundation has funded outcomes of our past efforts on Maruca; the objectives of that grant do not overlap with the current USAID Legumes Innovations Lab grant.
+Over the past 18 months we have researched, developed, implemented and performed and analyzed datasets around determining the potential for impacts of our strategies for cowpea farmers in West Africa.
+We have continued to research and develop scalable solutions, with the potential and actualization of larger-scale impact through donor community buy-in.
+As part of that donor community buy-in the Bill and Melinda Gates Foundation has funded outcomes of our past efforts on Maruca-the objectives of that grant do not overlap with the current USAID Legumes Innovations Lab grant.